Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Linking pairings of cyclic branched coverings of prime order

 \subsection{Calculations of the $\Z$--slice genus for small knots}

-Let us try out the known lower bounds for the $\Z$--slice genus on prime knots with crossing number 12 or less.
-In \cite{mccoylewark}, $\gst$ was determined for all but 54 of these knots.
-Let us summarize those calculations, and see how much further we can go using \Cref{cor:doubleobstruct}.
+In \cite{mccoylewark}, $\gst$ was determined for all but 52 of the prime knots with crossing number 12 or less.
+Let us summarize those calculations, and see how much further we can go using \Cref{cor:doubleobstruct} and \cref{thm:main}.

 Four of those 2,977 knots have Alexander polynomial $1$ and thus $\gst = 0$.
-For all others $\gst \geq 1$ holds, and one can obtain an upper bound for $\gst$ from a randomized Seifert matrix algorithm \cite{BaaderFellerLewarkLiechti_15,mccoylewark}.
-For 1,998 knots, this upper bound is~$1$ and $\gst = 1$ follows.
-For another 901 knots, the upper bound equals $|\sigma|/2$ and $\gst = |\sigma|/2$ follows.
-For all of the remaining 74 knots, the upper bound is $2$, and it just remains to decide whether $\gst$ equals 1 or 2. \Cref{table1} lists those knots for which $\gst = 2$ can be proven, and the used obstruction.
-The $\Z$--slice genus was previously unknown for the 38 knots listed in the last two rows, for which \Cref{cor:doubleobstruct} proves to be an effective tool.
+For all others $\gst \geq 1$ holds.
+Upper bounds for $\gst$ are given by half of the span of the Alexander polynomial, by the algebraic unknotting number, and may be obtained bounds from a randomized Seifert matrix algorithm \cite{BaaderFellerLewarkLiechti_15,mccoylewark}.
+For 1,999 knots, one of these upper bounds is~$1$ and $\gst = 1$ follows.
+For another 901 knots, one of these upper bound equals $|\sigma|/2$ and $\gst = |\sigma|/2$ follows.
+For all of the remaining 73 knots, the minimum of these upper bounds is $2$, and it just remains to decide whether $\gst$ equals 1 or~2. \Cref{table1} lists those knots for which $\gst = 2$ can be proven, and the used obstruction.
+The $\Z$--slice genus was previously unknown for the 37 knots listed in the last two rows, for which \Cref{cor:doubleobstruct} proves to be an effective tool.
+There remain 15 knots.
+For all of those knots we prove $\gst = 1$, using the characterization of $\gst$ as balanced algebraic unknotting number, as follows (the relevant crossing changes are shown in \cref{fig:unknottings}): \begin{itemize} \item The following 13 knots may be transformed into the unknot by two crossing changes, one of each sign: 12a1013, 12a1047, 12a1168, 12a1203, 12a1211, 12a1221, 12a1222, 12a1225, 12a1229, 12a1230, 12a1248, 12a1260, 12a1283. \item The knot $K = $ 12a1226 may be transformed into $J = 10_{79}$ by changing a negative crossing.
+Since $J$ is amphicheiral and has algebraic unknotting number 1~\cite{knotorious}, $J$ may be transformed into a knot with Alexander polynomial 1 by changing a positive crossing.
+Overall, it follows that $K$ has balanced algebraic unknotting number 1. \item The knot $K = $ 12a1288 may be transformed into $J = 10_{64}$ by changing a positive crossing, or by changing a negative crossing.
+The knot $J$ has algebraic unknotting number 1~\cite{knotorious}.
+Overall, it follows that $K$ has balanced algebraic unknotting number 1. \end{itemize} This concludes the calculation of the algebraic genus for all prime knots with crossing number 12 or less.
+The values are also listed in an online table~\cite{galg-table}.

-There remain the 16 knots with unknown $\gst\in\{1,2\}$, all of them alternating with crossing number 12.
-These are their numbers in the knot table: 735, 1013, 1047, 1168, 1203, 1211, 1221, 1222, 1225, 1226, 1229, 1230, 1248, 1260, 1283, 1288.